-Value-at-risk and Stress Test limits are used for managing relevant types of market risk at an overall portfolio level.
-As an additional and complementary tool for managing certain portfolios or risk types, MRM sets sensitivity and concentration/liquidity limits.
+Value-at-risk, economic capital and portfolio stress testing limits are used for managing all types of market risk at an overall portfolio level.
+As an additional and important complementary tool for managing certain portfolios or risk types, Market Risk Management performs risk analysis and business specific stress testing.
+Limits are also set on sensitivity and concentration/liquidity, exposure, business-level stress testing and event risk scenarios, taking into consideration business plans and the risk vs return assessment.

 Business units are responsible for adhering to the limits against which exposures are monitored and reported.
-The market risk limits set by MVRM are monitored on a daily, weekly and monthly basis.
-Where limits are exceeded, MVRM is responsible for identifying and escalating those excesses, on a timely basis.
+The market risk limits set by Market Risk Management are monitored on a daily, weekly and monthly basis, dependent on the risk management tool being used.